GM expects 2013 operating profit to rise modestly

 The Detroit automaker expects U.S. industry sales to increase about 5 percent, and it expects to increase its market share modestly while boosting vehicle pricing.
 GM also is targeting 10-percent operating profit margins, up from about 8 percent now.

-In China in 2011, GM and its joint venture partners, including SAIC Motor, began rolling out more than 60 new or upgraded models that will be introduced to that market through 2015.
+In China in 2011, GM and its joint venture partners, including SAIC Motor (600104.SS), began rolling out more than 60 new or upgraded models that will be introduced to that market through 2015.

 Industry sales in the international region, which includes China, are expected to rise about 5 percent this year, along with a moderate improvement in pricing.
 GM's goal is to improve margins in the region and continue profitable growth in China.